Ciao Amici, and welcome to our online guide to buying a property in Italy!

 Share a list of the features and benefits that you want in a home, with your estate agent.

-Don’t forget, your estate agent’s time is as precious as yours and there are more chances that he’ll go that extra mile for you once he feels that you are wasting his time on useless searches.
+Don’t forget, your estate agent’s time is as precious as yours and he or she will not go that extra mile for you unless you are a serious buyer.

-Do you really need that third bedroom or that extra bathroom? oAnd what about that private garden you have on your list?
+Do you really need that third bedroom or that extra bathroom?
 Are you sure you are willing to lose a bargain property just because it doesn’t come with a swimming pool?
 Can’t you get one installed later, after the purchase?

 Our advice?
 Determine your priorities and consider your future needs and costs.

 Will you be relocating or will this be a holiday home?
-Bigger properties are not only more expensive when it comes to buying them, they are also more expensive to maintain.
-Let’s not forget that a house will not look after itself and gardens will need to be watered, which unless you will be relocating will translate into hiring someone to do it for you.
+Bigger properties are not only more expensive when it comes to buying them, they also are more expensive to maintain.
+Let’s not forget that a house will not look after itself and that gardens will need to be watered, which unless you will be relocating, will translate into hiring someone to do it for you.

 If you are looking for properties in need of extensive renovation, do consider that extensive renovation is no DIY project.
 It needs time, money, lots of patience, and planning permissions.
 You will need to surrender to Italian time, hire an architect and be emotionally and financially prepared for the unexpected.